1981 Major League Baseball postseason: (W1) Oakland Athletics vs. (E1) New York Yankees

 This was the first postseason meeting between the Yankees and Athletics.
-The Yankees swept the Athletics, and returned to the World Series for the fourth time in six years (in the process denying a rematch of the 1974 World Series between the Athletics and Dodgers).
+The Yankees swept the Athletics to return to the World Series for the fourth time in six years (in the process denying a rematch of the 1974 World Series between the Athletics and Dodgers).

-This ALCS was heavily lopsided in favor of the Yankees – the only close contest of the series was in Game 1, which the Yankees won 3–1.
+This ALCS was heavily lopsided in favor of the Yankees – the only close contest of the series was in Game 1, which the Yankees won 3–1 off a solid six-inning performance from Tommy John on the mound.
 The Yankees then blew out the Athletics in Game 2 by ten runs to take a 2–0 series lead headed to Oakland.
 The Yankees completed the sweep in Game 3 as Dave Righetti and closer Ron Davis shut down the Athletics' offense, winning 4–0.
+Game 3 was manager Billy Martin’s final postseason game, as he would pass away in a car accident in 1989.

-This was the last time the Yankees won the AL pennant until 1996, where they defeated the Baltimore Orioles in five games en route to a World Series title.
+After clinching the pennant in a sweep, the Yankees fell into a rare and unusual slump where they did not make the postseason again until 1995.
+The Yankees would eventually return to the ALCS in 1996, and defeated the Baltimore Orioles in five games en route to a World Series title.

-The Athletics would return to the ALCS in 1988, where they swept the Boston Red Sox before falling in the World Series.
+The Athletics would return to the ALCS in 1988, and swept the Boston Red Sox before falling in the World Series.

 Both teams would face each other again in the ALDS in 2000 and 2001, as well as the Wild Card Game in 2018, with all three being won by the Yankees.

-This was the last edition of the postseason to feature a team led by manager Billy Martin (the Athletics), who died in a car accident in 1989.